History of Chadwick Boseman in Timeline

 November 29, 1976: Chadwick Boseman's Birth

 On November 29, 1976, Chadwick Aaron Boseman was born.
-He later became a prominent American actor with a career spanning blockbuster and independent films.
+He would later become an accomplished American actor and playwright, known for his roles in both blockbuster and independent films.

 Others born on this day/year

-In 1995, Chadwick Boseman graduated from T. L. Hanna High School, where he played basketball.
-That year, he also wrote and staged his first play, "Crossroads", after a classmate's death and placed eighth in Original Oratory at the National Speech and Debate Association National Tournament.
+In 1995, Boseman graduated from T. L. Hanna High School, where he played basketball and wrote his first play, Crossroads, staging it after a classmate's death.
+He placed eighth in Original Oratory at the National Speech and Debate Association Tournament.

-In 1998, Chadwick Boseman attended the Oxford Summer Program of the British American Drama Academy at Balliol College, Oxford, with support from Phylicia Rashad and Denzel Washington.
-He used this opportunity to develop an appreciation for William Shakespeare and study other dramatists.
+In 1998, Boseman attended the Oxford Summer Program of the British American Drama Academy at Balliol College, Oxford, with the help of Phylicia Rashad and Denzel Washington, where he developed an appreciation for William Shakespeare and studied other dramatists.

 2000: Graduation from Howard University

-In 2000, Chadwick Boseman graduated from Howard University with a Bachelor of Fine Arts in directing, marking a significant milestone in his education.
+In 2000, Boseman graduated from Howard University with a Bachelor of Fine Arts in directing.

 2000: Drama League Directing Fellow

-In 2000, Chadwick Boseman was named a Drama League Directing Fellow, an early recognition of his talent in directing.
+In 2000, Boseman was named a Drama League Directing Fellow.

 2001: Hieroglyphic Graffiti at National Black Theatre Festival